 As part of getting divorced, you and your spouse will need to divide your assets, and you will need to determine if there are any circumstances that warrant payment of alimony (referred to as “spousal maintenance” in Indiana).

-When you get divorced in Indiana, all of you and your spouse’s assets are on the table.
+When you get divorced in Carmel, Indiana or elsewhere in the state, all of your and your spouse’s assets are on the table.
 Unlike other states that distinguish between property acquired before and during the marriage, Indiana places all of the divorcing couple’s property into one “marital pot.”
 The law then makes a presumption that this “pot” should be split 50/50, although spouses can agree to (or argue for) a different and more-equitable distribution.

 The first step in dividing marital assets is identification.
 You need to have a clear picture of the assets that are subject to distribution (equal or otherwise), and if your spouse is being less than forthcoming this can present certain challenges.
 However, even when both spouses are acting in good faith, identifying everything and giving it an appropriate value can still be difficult.